14 Convincing Reasons Why Money Can’t Buy Happiness

 5. You’ll Always Want More

-To be honest, when we purchase anything in life, we get a bit of a high and want to purchase more things.
-There’s always that feeling of wanting more, and the next best thing is just right around the corner.
-When rich people say that they wish they had more money, that’s another indicator that they just want more than what they have of something.
+When we spend money, we get a little high and feel the urge to buy more.
+There’s always that craving for more money; the next best thing is just around the corner.
+When wealthy people say they wish they had more money, it’s a sign they just want more than they have.

 money can't buy happiness